Colorado Informed Consent and Conflicts Disclosure Forms (Effective 2026)

 Colorado Real Estate Compliance Package – Effective January 1, 2026

-At the same time, the Colorado Division of Real Estate has emphasized the need for clear written disclosure of conflicts of interest—especially in designated brokerage settings where different brokers within the same firm represent opposing parties.
+At the same time, the Colorado Division of Real Estate has emphasized the need for clear written disclosure of conflicts of interest where different brokers within the same firm may represent opposing parties.

 These are not separate issues.